stacks-network/stacks-core/README.md

 ## Overview

-This document is meant to provide an overview of how to get blockstore up and running on Mac OS X, Linux, and other UNIX-like operating systems.
+This document is meant to provide an overview of how to get blockstack up and running on Mac OS X, Linux, and other UNIX-like operating systems.
 It is meant to be a high-level walk-through for application developers who want to run their own Blockstore instance.
 Basic proficiency with the command-line is